MicrosoftDocs/quantum-docs-pr/articles/overview/algebra-for-quantum-computing.md

 $$\frac{1}{\sqrt{2}}\begin{bmatrix}1 &1\\\\ 1 &-1\end{bmatrix}\begin{bmatrix} 1 \\\\  0 \end{bmatrix}=\frac{1}{\sqrt{2}}\begin{bmatrix} 1 \\\\  1 \end{bmatrix}=\left(\frac{1}{\sqrt{2}}\right)^2=\frac{1}{2}.$$

 A matrix that represents a quantum operation has one requirement – it must be a **unitary** matrix.
-This means that the **inverse** of the matrix must be equal to the **conjugate transpose** of the matrix.
+A matrix is unitary if the **inverse** of the matrix is equal to the **conjugate transpose** of the matrix.

 ## Representing two-qubit states